instana/nodejs/CONTRIBUTING.md

 You might want to separate the version bumping and tagging from publishing to the npm registry.
 This is also possible.
 The separate lerna publish command (see below) is also helpful if the publish did not go through successfully.

-- Run `lerna version --force-publish="*" patch` or `lerna version --force-publish="*" minor`, depending on which part of the version number has to be bumped.
-We should never have the need to bump the major version, so do not run `lerna version major`.
+- Run `lerna version`.
+- Lerna will determine if this is going to be a major, minor or patch version from the commit comments of all commits since the last release.
+It will also update all relevant changelog files.
 - Lerna will push the commit and the tag created by `lerna version` to GitHub.
 Check that this has happened.
 Also check that the version numbers in package-lock.json have been updated as well.
 - Acquire an OTP token for 2fa.
 - `NPM_CONFIG_OTP={your token} lerna publish from-package && lerna bootstrap`